SyneRBI/SIRF/CONTRIBUTING.md

   commenting/improving/merging this branch/PR
   independent of other developments.
 - Discussions on issues and PRs are forwarded to the
-  <CCP-PETMR-DEVEL@jiscmail.ac.uk> mailing list daily.
+  <SyneRBI-DEVEL@jiscmail.ac.uk> mailing list daily.
     + Forwarded from github via the [googlegroup], which is also a backup in case github dies.
 - Contributions of new features should also update documentation and release notes.
-After version 1.0, this needs documentation needs to state something like "introduced after version 1.xxx".
+After version 1.0, this documentation needs to state something like "introduced after version 1.xxx".
 - We prefer issues to be opened via [github][issue-tracker] due to the following reasons:
     + Ensures issues will never get lost in emails
         * Facilitates issue status tracking